 At a local level, the Green New Deal sought to funnel money for climate disaster prevention to communities.

-ERC President Monica DiLullo supported the Green New Deal and maintains a broader mission of getting other higher education institutions to recognize the importance of climate change legislation for students in particular.
+ERC President Monica DiLullo supports the Green New Deal and maintains a broader mission of getting other higher education institutions to recognize the importance of climate change legislation for students in particular.

 ERC office assistant Harry Koepenick said low-income students are hit hardest by the consequences of climate change.

-“We see higher rates of asthma, higher rates of respiratory illness in low-income communities of color because they’re likely closer to these fossil fuel extraction sites,” Koepenick said.
+“We see higher rates of asthma, higher rates of respiratory illness in low-income communities of color,” Koepenick said.

-If the resolution passed, the AS President Nathan Jones would have sent a letter to Congresswoman Nancy Pelosi.
+If the resolution passed, the AS President Nathan Jones will send a letter to Congresswoman Nancy Pelosi.

 Pelosi, a veteran climate change advocate now serving her 31st year in Congress, previously dismissed freshman Ocasio-Cortez’s Green New Deal as one of many dreams in a pool of environmental policy solutions.